indygreg/python-zstandard/README.rst

 .. note::

    The documentation in this section makes references to various zstd concepts and functionality.
-The ``Zstandard Concepts`` section below explains these concepts in more detail.
+The ``Concepts`` section below explains these concepts in more detail.

 ZstdCompressor
 --------------